Dimasarsyad4/SaaS-QA-Case-Study/Web-TestExecutionReport.md

 The following activities were completed during this testing cycle:

-- Reviewed business requirements and feature specifications.
+- Investigated and reproduced issues reported by users/stakeholders via the ticketing system.
-- Prepared and executed manual test scenarios.
+- Executed regression testing scoped to affected areas whenever a new version was deployed.
 - Performed functional testing on newly implemented features.
 - Conducted regression testing before production deployment.
 - Verified integrations between cloud services and biometric attendance devices.